 No One Chooses to Get Out of Control

 I realize very few folks make the conscious decision to let their debt get out of control.
-It is scary to think just how simple it is to have things get out of control when it comes to your finance.
-Diligence is the watch word for your money.
+It is scary to think just how simple it is to have things get out of control regarding your finances.
+Diligence is the watchword for your money.